ksharnoff/pass/README.md

 In the manager, and in this README, I have used `#` to represent a number and `str` to represent any random characters.

+## starting for the first time
+Download all of the files (except the example folder of screenshots) into a folder called `pass`.
+Make sure there is a folder within `pass` called `encrypt` that `encrypt.go` is in.
+This is necessary as `encrypt.go` is imported for several different files.

+Use the createEncr.go file to create and encrypt your file of password the first time.
+In all future times, you can just run pass.go and all should work.

+There is also changeKey.go for decrypting the file and then encrypting it with a different key, in order to change your password or key parameters.

 ## tview and visuals
 I used the TUI [tview](https://github.com/rivo/tview).
 I used four types of primitives: input fields, lists, text boxes, and forms.
 In order to format them, I used flexes, pages, and grids.
 I used grids only to add borders around the primitives.